geoscixyz/em/content/geophysical_surveys/dcr/physics.rst

 .. raw:: html
     :file: figure2.html

-We illustrate the DCR experiment on a synthetic pole-dipole survey as illustrated in :numref:`DCR_TwoSpheres`.
+We illustrate the DCR experiment with a synthetic pole-dipole survey as illustrated in :numref:`DCR_TwoSpheres`.
 This simple :ref:`conductivity<electrical_conductivity_index>` model is made up of two spheres in a uniform half-space Earth.
-Charges are injected into the ground from the source and potentials are measured at different locations.
-Using :ref:`numerical methods<solving_maxwells_equations>`, we can model the flow and accumulation of charges due to conductivity contrasts as shown in the animation below.
+Currents are injected into the ground from the source, and potentials are measured at different locations.
+Using :ref:`numerical methods<solving_maxwells_equations>`, we can model the currents and accumulation of charges due to conductivity contrasts as shown in the animation below.
 The arrows denote the :ref:`current density<current_density_J>`, while the color indicates the strength and sign